Join for FREE

 The Wrentit is often confused with the Bushtit, another drab species found in similar habitat.
 A useful plumage feature for separating these two is the distribution of reddish-brown colors: a Wrentit will show its warmest color on the lower chest, which is often a pinkish-brown.
 Bushtits tend to show cold gray chests with the warmest brown tones found on the head, especially the crown.

-With practice the two species are easily separated by behavior and voice.
+With practice the two species are easily separated by behavior and voice, and by habitat.
 The Bushtit is a social bird, found in loose flocks that fly from tree to tree in the mid-canopy and constantly producing high-pitched chip notes.
 By contrast, the Wrentit is usually found as a pair of birds or a solitary individual, and will usually stay low to the ground in dense brush.
 It rarely flies in the open without a direct threat, preferring to retreat deeper within vegetation and make various low-pitched chattering calls.

 [edit] Distribution